PolymeshAssociation/Polymesh/README.md

 <https://polymath.network/polymesh-whitepaper>

+# Audit

+See the `audit` folder for details of audits undertaken on the Polymesh code base.

 # Public Testnets

 There are two public testnets being run for Polymesh - the Alcyone testnet, and the Incentivised Testnet.
 These are entirely distinct networks (different block numbers, different operators), although both based on the same codebase and versioning.